Terradue/app-package-training-bids23/docs/cwl-cli/crop.md

 ### Goal

-Wrap the `crop` step as a Common Workflow Language CommandLineTool and exectute it with a CWL runner.
+Wrap the `crop` step as a Common Workflow Language CommandLineTool and execute it with a CWL runner.

 ### How to wrap a step as a CWL CommandLineTool